wankai/Concurrency-Control-and-Recovery-in-Database-Systems/chapter1-the-problem/Transactions.md

 handling systems, such as database management systems of data processing applications, transaction processing system for airline reservations or banking, and file systems for a general purpose computing environment.
 Our study of concurrency control and recovery applies to any such systems that conforms to our model.

+The main component of this model is *transaction*.
+Infomally, a transaction is an execution of a program that accesses a shared database.